White-fronted tern: Habitat preferences

 White-fronted terns can be found in a variety of coastal habitats.
 With large flocks preferring coastal waters, harbours, bays and estuaries where they are content to live on either sand, shell or shingle ground.
 Occasionally living on the stony banks of Canterbury's braided rivers.

 Not confined to just main coastal areas, white-fronted terns frequent coastal cliffs, offshore rock-stacks and small islands.

-White-fronted terns can also be found on human-made structures. as in Tauranga Harbour, where breeding pairs have taken up residence on disused concrete support structures.
+White-fronted terns can also be found on human-made structures like Tauranga Harbour, where breeding pairs have taken up residence on disused concrete support structures.

 Behaviour and ecology

 White-fronted terns have a reputation for being difficult to monitor and study due to their unpredictable nature.
 It becomes very apparent in the breeding season, as white-fronted terns seldom return to the same breeding sites year after year, making it difficult for a clear indication of numbers and breeding results.